 Before filling with soil, place a layer of stones or pebbles into the container.
 This helps to improve drainage.
 On top of this layer add fresh general purpose soil.

-How to Care for Boxwood
+How to Care for Boxwood Shrubs

-Once planted, box requires little regular attention.
+Once planted, boxwood requires little regular attention.

-During the first year, regularly water the plants.
+During the first year, regularly water the boxwood.
 This helps them to develop a healthy root system.
 After the plants have a healthy root system and are established in their position, you will only need to water during dry periods.

 Box plants growing in pots need to be watered regularly.
 This helps to keep them hydrated.
 If the plant is thirsty its leaves will turn yellow or brittle.